ibexa/documentation-developer/docs/guide/repository.md

 | `ezpublish.api.service.url_wildcard` | `eZ\Publish\API\Repository\URLWildcardService` |
 | `ezpublish.api.service.user`         | `eZ\Publish\API\Repository\UserService`        |

-## REVIEW NAME Signal Slots
+## SignalSlots

-The Signal-Slot system provides a means for realizing loosely coupled dependencies in the sense that a code entity A can react on an event occurring in code entity B, without A and B knowing each other directly.
+The SignalSlot system provides a means for realizing loosely coupled dependencies in the sense that a code entity A can react on an event occurring in code entity B, without A and B knowing each other directly.
 This works by dispatching event information through a central third instance, the so called dispatcher:

 ![Signal Slots diagram](img/signal_slots_diagram.png)